Spritzmoon/SpritzMoon/README.md

-The protocol is designed with a fee of 4% on sales, which is distributed for 2% to the current holders, the remaining 2% is converted into BNB and goes partially to implement LP liquidity on Pancake Swap.
+The protocol is designed with a fee of 2% on sales, which is distributed for 2% to the current holders.
 In practice, the system rewards token holders.

 This is the strategy to get safely to bring the Spritz to the Moon, which inspired the name SpritzMoon.